thecodeflayer/alttp-tracker/FAQ.md

 ### Crystals for Ganon and Ganon's Tower

 Sliders to set the Crystal requirement for Ganon's Tower and to access Ganon.
-The counts are displayed, and also editable on the Items screen.
+The counts are displayed and editable from the Items screen.

 ## Troubleshooting
 Sometimes you run into problems.
 If the solution isn't here or doesn't work please file an [issue](https://github.com/thecodeflayer/alttp-tracker/issues).